Nikhil2409/group37_popl/doc/README.md

   - In C++, developers need to add explicit synchronization for thread safety and use smart pointers for safer memory management.

+#Potential for Future work

+The provided code implements a simple two-layer feedforward neural network with sigmoid activation functions.
+It can be further enhanced by incorporating additional features and techniques:

+1. Regularization:
+   - To prevent overfitting, regularization techniques like L1 or L2 regularization can be applied to the weights.
+This involves adding a penalty term to the loss function that encourages smaller weights.

+2. Batch Normalization:
+   - Batch normalization can be employed to improve the stability and convergence of the training process.
+It normalizes the activations of each layer across a mini-batch of training data.

+3. Momentum:
+   - Momentum can be incorporated into the weight update rule to accelerate the training process and avoid getting stuck in local minima.
+It adds a weighted average of previous weight updates to the current update.

+4. Adaptive Learning Rates:
+   - Instead of using a fixed learning rate, adaptive learning rate techniques like AdaGrad or Adam can be employed.
+These algorithms dynamically adjust the learning rate for each parameter based on its past gradients.

+5. Early Stopping:
+   - Early stopping can be implemented to prevent overfitting by monitoring the performance on a validation dataset and stopping the training when the validation error starts to increase.

+6. Dropout:
+   -  Dropout is a regularization technique that randomly drops out neurons during training, forcing the network to learn more robust representations.
+This helps to prevent overfitting and improve generalization performance.

+7. Cross-Validation:
+   - Cross-validation can be used to evaluate the performance of the trained model more accurately.
+This involves splitting the training data into multiple folds and training the model on different subsets while evaluating it on the remaining fold.

+8. Hyperparameter Optimization:
+   -Hyperparameter optimization techniques like grid search or random search can be used to find the optimal values for hyperparameters like learning rate, regularization strength, and network architecture.

+By incorporating these additional features and techniques, the neural network's performance and generalizability can be significantly improved.